 While the route has a sense of wilderness, it is considered to be one of the least scenic routes up Kilimanjaro.
 The route also becomes much too busy when it connects with Marangu route just before reaching Kibo hut and then continues along Marangu for the descent.

-The Grand Traverse Route has become a favorite to the more adventurous trekkers that want to experience the three peaks of Mount Kilimanjaro.
+The Grand Traverse Route has become a favorite to the more adventurous trekkers that want to experience the three peaks of Mt.
+Kilimanjaro.
 The trek starts on the Western side of Mt.
 Kilimanjaro crossing the Shira plateau as it winds its way along the northern face of Mount Kilimanjaro.
 The route then works its way to the base of Mawenzi, located on the Eastern side of the mountain and then turns South East to Kibo and her summit Uhuru Peak.

 The Marangu route is the most popular route for Climbing Mount Kilimanjaro.
 Since this route can be hiked in 5 days, many trekkers believe that this is the easiest route to Uhuru Peak.
 However, the Marangu route has one of the lowest summit success rates of all routes up the mountain.
 You may add an additional acclimatization day, but unfortunately the additional night is spent at an altitude that is too low in order to have a significant acclimatization impact.